MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/dotnet-core.md

 >[!NOTE]
 >We recommend to use a broker instead of a browser, as this is more secure.
 See our [WAM document](./wam.md).

-## Embedded vs System Web UI
+## Embedded vs system web UI

-MSAL is a multi-framework library and has framework specific code to host a browser in a UI control (e.g. on .NET Classic it uses WinForms, on Xamarin it uses native mobile controls etc.).
-This is called `embedded` web UI.
+MSAL is a multi-framework library and has framework specific code to host a browser in a UI control (e.g. on .NET Classic it uses WinForms, on Xamarin it uses native mobile controls, etc.).
+This is called embedded web UI.

 Alternatively, MSAL is also able to kick off the system OS browser.